The author is a writer of stories and poems. Besides, he is a teacher of English and literature.

-It was not long before we learned that my two sisters would not join school.
+It was not long before we learned that my two sisters would not join the school.
 Since my mother was weary and could no longer work, they had to stay home to do some household chores.
 Life became unbearable when mother met her maker one evening.
 Father grew weaker and weaker as he continued toiling and moiling, searching for casual jobs in every nook and cranny but his efforts proved futile.

-One evening however, he came home unusually happy.
+One evening, however, he came home unusually happy.
 "Jeremiah!" he called, "come over here!"
 No sooner had I reached where he was than he told me that I would be joining school the next day.
-He also added that he had landed a job in a sisal farm where he would be paid at the end of the week.
+He also added that he had landed a job in a sisal farm where he would be paid by the end of the week.
 I can't remember thanking him for that unexpected information for I had already despaired.
 School to me meant nothing at that time.
 Nevertheless, I made up my mind to go to school the following day.

 Early in the morning, I woke up and waited for my father.
 Hardly had I washed my face when I saw father coming out of his hut carrying a huge pair of trousers.
 He told me to try it on but it was far from fitting my emaciated small waist.
-He cut a small peace of a rope and tied it round my waist to make the pair of trousers fit me.
+He cut a small piece of a rope and tied it around my waist to make the pair of trousers fit me.

-After some minutes, father was allowed to go home.
+After some minutes, the father was allowed to go home.
 He escorted me to my class where I would spend a year before going to the next level.
 As we were going there, several boys were laughing staring at me.
 I looked at my uniform and I now knew the cause for all that reaction.
 I just gave them a cold shoulder and headed for my classroom.

-As soon as I entered, I saw the school motto, "Hard Work Pays," As father left for home, thoughts kept on running through my mind on how my stay in school would be.
+As soon as I entered, I saw the school motto, "Hard Work Pays," As my father left for home, thoughts kept on running through my mind on how my stay in school would be.

 While At School

 For the better part of the day, I was the laughing stock.
-When other pupils were speaking two or three words in English (English is the official language in Kenya) I kept on looking at them perplexed as I could not mention any word; but I could communicate fluently in mother tongue.
+When other pupils were speaking two or three words in English (English is the official language in Kenya) I kept on looking at them perplexed as I could not mention any word, but I could communicate fluently in my mother tongue.